Getting Started

 - Time/UUID: enable the matching features on the format crate (check the crate docs).

-doc: include doc comments in generated shapes (needed for CLI help text with facet-args).no_std: usefacet-corewithalloc; most format crates requirestd.
+doc: include doc comments in generated shapes (needed for CLI help text with facet-args).
+To strip docs in release builds while keeping them in debug, add--cfg facet_no_docto your release rustflags.no_std: usefacet-corewithalloc; most format crates requirestd.

 Derive Facet on your types